 Quota is deducted from your total quota allocation using the verified weights detailed on Part B of each CDR.
-The information you record in your Daily Fishing Logbook (SCA01B) is not used to deduct your quota from your allocation, although it may be used to cross check with other information.
+The information you record in your e-log is not used to deduct your quota from your allocation, although it may be used to cross check with other information.